Tamilaga Vettri Kazhagam: Rallies and further events

-On 27 October 2024, TVK held its first political conference in Vikravandi, attended by over 800,000 people.
-The event showcased large cutouts of Periyar, Ambedkar, Velu Nachiyar, Kamaraj, and others, affirming them as TVK’s ideological pillars.
-Vijay officially unveiled the party’s ideology as “Secular Social Justice”, supporting social justice, secularism, egalitarianism, two-language policy, and democracy.
-During the conference, Vijay indirectly targeted BJP and DMK, calling BJP an "ideological opponent" due to its alleged promotion of divisiveness and DMK a "political adversary" due to its alleged corruption and dynastic politics ("anti-people government … dubbed as the Dravidian model of government").
-On 3 November 2024, the party passed 26 resolutions criticizing both central and state governments.
+On 27 October 2024, TVK held its first political conference in Vikravandi, which was reportedly attended by over 800,000 people.
+In the rally, Vijay unveiled the party's ideology as "secular social justice, and supporting social justice, secularism, egalitarianism, two-language policy, and democracy.
+During the conference, Vijay termed the Bharatiya Janata Party (BJP) as an "ideological opponent" due to its right-wing politics and the Dravida Munnetra Kazhagam (DMK) as a "political adversary" due to its alleged corruption and dynastic politics.

-Since the conference, TVK has attracted substantial youth support, prompting traditional parties like DMK and the All India Anna Dravida Munnetra Kazhagam (AIADMK) to increase efforts to retain their voter base ahead of the 2026 elections.
+On 3 November 2024, the party passed 26 resolutions criticising the central and state governments.
+After the conference, TVK attracted reaching out to youth, which prompted traditional parties like the DMK and the All India Anna Dravida Munnetra Kazhagam (AIADMK) to increase their efforts to retain their voter base ahead of the 2026 elections.